 - Toxicoscordion bulbs are toxic to most critters, but snails and slugs love the foliage.

-- Bulbs require good drainage – amend soil (perlite, expanded shale etc), plant on slope or raised bed/mound
+- Bulbs require good drainage – amend soil (perlite, expanded shale, etc), plant on a slope or raised bed/mound

-- For easier protection from pests, good drainage and water control it may be best to grow bulbs in containers.
-Containers should be at least 10 – 12″ deep.
-Commercial potting mix (not soil) works well as growing medium, preferably without added fertilizer (too much nitrogen).
-A small amount of bulb fertilizer (generous pinch) should be added once a year to each pot.
+- For easier protection from pests, good drainage, and water control it may be best to grow bulbs in containers.
+Containers should be at least 10-12″ deep.
+Commercial potting mix (not soil) works well as a growing medium, preferably without added fertilizer (which has too much nitrogen).
+A small amount of bulb fertilizer (a generous pinch, ~ 1 tsp per gal) should be added once a year to each pot.

-- Our homemade bulb mix: 2 parts perlite, 2 parts vermiculite, 1 part peat (cocoa peat or coir is OK), 1 part sand.
-Add a pinch (1/4 tsp) of bulb fertilizer per 1 gal pot.
+- Our homemade bulb mix: 2 parts perlite, 2 parts vermiculite, 1 part peat (cocoa peat or coir is OK), 1 part horticultural sand.
+Add a generous pinch (~1 tsp) of bulb fertilizer per 1 gal pot.